 As soon as you find out you are pregnant, contact your haematology team to review medications and plan care.
 Complete an online maternity self-referral booking form for King's College Hospital.
-This will be sent to the Maternal Medicine team, the specialist team of midwives who care for those with sickle cell disease (SCD).
-If you live in the catchment area for Princess Royal University Hospital (PRUH), we may recommend you attend appointments with the Maternal Medicine team at King's College Hospital.
+This will be sent to the Ruskin team, the specialist team of midwives who care for women with sickle cell disease (SCD).
+If you live in the catchment area for Princess Royal Hospital (PRUH), we may recommend you attend appointments with the Ruskin team at King's College Hospital.
 You will also be sent a date for your first ultrasound scan, which will happen when you are around 12 weeks pregnant.